 Our mission is to impact and change the lives of underprivileged children in rural areas in Cameroon and designated places in Africa by providing tools for free education and basic healthcare.

-Freddy wants to grow up and become a policeman.
+Emmanuel wants to grow up and become a policeman.
 He is six years old and lives in Cameroon in a very poor village called Lindoi.
-Freddy lives with his 10-year-old sister and his dad.
-Freddy’s mother abandoned them when he was only two years old.
+Emmanuel lives with his 10-year-old sister and his 8 years old brother.
+Emmanuel’s mother died when he was only two years old.

 It does not cost very much to send a child to school in rural Cameroon.
 Your sponsorship will include tuition, books, school uniform, and more.
 Please click here to find out how you can sponsor your own beautiful child filled with promise.

-In Cameroon, there are so many kids like Freddy.
+In Cameroon, there are so many kids like Emmanuel.
 Kids with big dreams for the future.
 You can change the trajectory of their lives and make their dreams come true!

 Julienne is seven years old.
 She lives in a remote village in Cameroon with her disabled mother, her sister Christine, and two other siblings.
 When Julienne's mother can afford to send her to school (she walks three miles to get there, some days without a morsel of food), she is a straight-A student.
 But when we met her in 2019, her family had no money so she wasn't attending school.
 They were all just trying their best to make it in the world with very few resources.